 - A two-page statement that includes information about how this experience would contribute to the applicant's teaching and research

 - An explanation of the relationship between the individual's research and the proposed experience

-- Any initial conversations with a host organization or host individual
+- A summary of any initial conversations with a host agency, organization, or host individual

-For questions or concerns about the Pracademic Program or the application process, please contact the Centennial Center for Political Science and Public Affairs at [email protected].
+For questions about the Pracademic Program or the application process, please contact the Centennial Center for Political Science and Public Affairs at [email protected].